It’s all about balance

 Once the canes and spurs have been pruned to their required bud counts, the surplus wood needs to be removed from the foliage wires.
 This is done by hand – a technique commonly referred to as “pulling out.”
 As much as 90% of the vine will be removed and where possible the prunings are mulched into the soil to return key nutrients to the land.
 It is only in exceptional years, where disease has been detected, that we would burn the prunings.

 5. Tying down

 Tying down the selected canes comes as a welcome relief after the physical exertion of pulling out.
 All the canes are carefully tied down with a biodegradable paper tie onto the horizontal fruiting wire ensuring that the buds don’t get damaged in the process.
 It certainly helps to have swift, nimble fingers!

 At some of our more vigorous sites, we’ll have two fruiting wires and create a gentle arch curving the vine across both wires, commonly known as the ‘Pendelbogen’ technique.
 The greatest benefit of this technique is that we can fit more buds into a given space.
 It also encourages an even budbreak and balanced growth along the cane.
 Each bud retained on the cane has the potential to produce a fruit bearing shoot which will grow vertically during the season.
 As this happens, we will use adjustable foliage wires and biodegradable clips to support the growth.

-Once the vines have been pruned and tied down, we’ll be nervously waiting for the nail-biting stage of budburst to begin – hoping and praying that this year we’ll escape a visit from Jack Frost!
+Once the vines have been pruned and tied down, we will be nervously waiting for the nail-biting stage of budburst to begin and hoping and praying that we will escape a visit from Jack Frost!